aka: Non Identical Twins

 - Tokimeki Memorial 4: It's certainly true that Rui Nanakawa looks like Tadashi, but she's still a girl.
 Even when in his clothes, Rui is a head shorter, has a higher pitched voice, lighter skin, and certainly isn't lacking in the bust department.
 No one seems to notice these differences except the Protagonist.

-- Phoenix Wright and Furio Tigre in Ace Attorney.
+- Phoenix Wright and Furio Tigre in Phoenix Wright: Ace Attorney.
 Played for laughs since the only thing Furio shares with Phoenix is a hair style.
 They differ in build, temperament, facial features, and skin tone yet Tigre successfully managed to impersonate Phoenix in court using a fake badge made of cardboard with no one thinking it was anything other than slightly odd.

 - Family Guy: Brian is in a Spot the Imposter situation between Regular Stewie and EvilerThanUsual Clone Stewie.
 We can tell which is which because they have reversed color schemes on their clothes: Regular!Stewie has red overalls with a yellow shirt and ETUC!Stewie has yellow overalls with a red shirt.

 - At least until the inevitable fight where they both get the overalls ripped off, leaving two Stewies in diapers. (quickly lampshaded)